UKCloud/documentation/articles/shared/shared-ref-rhui-3.md

 ### Intended audience

-This article is intended for customers who have migrated to RHUI v3.
-If you need information for RHUI 2, see [*Red Hat Update Infrastructure overview (RHUI 2)*](shared-ref-rhui.md).
+This article is intended for customers who have configured their systems to use RHUI v3.

 ## Repository groups